cobbler/cobbler.github.io/_dynamic/manuals/quickstart/index.md

 ## Files and Directory Notes

 Cobbler makes heavy use of the `/var` directory.
-The `/var/www/cobbler/ks_mirror` directory is where all of the distrubtion and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.
+The `/var/www/cobbler/ks_mirror` directory is where all of the distribution and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.

 If you have installed cobbler onto a system that has very little free space in the partition containing `/var`, please read the {% linkup title:"Relocating Your Installation" extrameta:2.6.0 %} section of the manual to learn how you can relocate your installation properly.